suzeeparker/FRDocs_dev01-suzee/fr0001_FormR-Introduction.md

 ----
 ### The FormR Tools and Technologies
 ----
-#### FormR uses the popular tools and techniques as of 2021.
+#### FormR uses the tools and techniques popular in 2021.
 The list contains:
 <br/>

 1. Ubuntu Server on the cloud.